Military

 General Dynamics Littoral Combat Ship

 The General Dynamics LCS concept features an innovative, high-speed trimaran hull that delivers one of the largest useable payload volumes of any US Navy surface combatant afloat today.
 Its very large and stable flight deck that rests higher above the water than any US Navy surface combatant will support near-simultaneous operation of two SH-60 helicopters, one H-53 helicopter or multiple unmanned aerial vehicles.
 Coupled with the inherent stability of the trimaran hull form, the ship is capable of conducting operations in Sea State 8 conditions and performing full flight operations through Sea State 5.
 The Littoral Combat Ship is a key element of the Navy's plan to address asymmetric threats.
 Intended to operate in coastal areas of the globe, the ship will be fast, highly maneuverable and geared to supporting mine detection/elimination, anti-submarine warfare and surface warfare, particularly against small surface craft.
-The General Dynamics approach features an innovative trimaran hull that enables the ship to reach sustainable speeds of nearly 50 knots and range as far as 10,000 nautical miles with an unmatched interior volume and payload.
+The General Dynamics approach features an innovative trimaran hull that enables the ship to reach sustainable speeds of over 40 knots and range as far as 10,000 nautical miles with an unmatched interior volume and payload.
 The ship is designed to allow a crew of fewer than 40 sailors to fully operate, maintain and defend it.

 Key characteristics of the ship proposed by the General Dynamics team include:

-• Capable of supporting several missions simultaneously.
+- Capable of supporting several missions simultaneously.

-• Open-architecture information systems enable over-the-horizon surveillance and reconnaissance, global networking and coordinated air, surface and undersea tactical picture.
+- Open-architecture information systems enable over-the-horizon surveillance and reconnaissance, global networking and coordinated air, surface and undersea tactical picture.

-• Incorporation of stealth technologies increases ship and crew survivability.
+- Incorporation of stealth technologies increases ship and crew survivability.

-• Shallow draft allows operations near the shore.
+- Shallow draft allows operations near the shore.

-• More payload per ton of displacement than any previous U.S. warship.
+- More payload per ton of displacement than any previous U.S. warship.

-• Huge interior volume delivers enhanced mission capabilities and endurance.
+- Huge interior volume delivers enhanced mission capabilities and endurance.

-• Supports concurrent and simultaneous operation of two large (H-60) helicopters.
+- Supports concurrent and simultaneous operation of two large (H-60) helicopters.

 General Dynamics Littoral Combat Ship (LCS) trimaran hull concept vastly improves performance on a wide range of sea conditions enabling extended warfighting availability to the US Navy.
 The slender center hull and two smaller side hulls gives the smaller ship the operational characteristics of a larger craft providing greater stability in rough seas and combat conditions.
 Further improving performance, the aluminum structure and selective use of steel provides huge advantages of stability and buoyancy, improved damage protection, reduced magnetic signature (quieter operations) and significant increases in the ship's usable interior space compared to a monohull design.
 The General Dynamics LCS design has the performance to bring more warfighting capability to the mission front.
 Modular launch systems and an extended flight deck provide maximum flexibility and enable rapid deployment of UAV, sensors and mission personnel.
-The General Dynamics LCS solution has the speed and capacity to traverse the changing seas of today's asymmetric threats, providing wider operation envelope (sea keeping, speed, endurance, stability), concurrent helicopter and UAV operations, and quick mission module change
+The General Dynamics LCS solution has the speed and capacity to traverse the changing seas of today's asymmetric threats, providing wider operation envelope (sea keeping, speed, endurance, stability), concurrent helicopter and UAV operations, and quick mission module change.

 Growth margin is a basic principle on which the General Dynamics Littoral Combat Ship (LCS) is built.
 Growth margin allows the ship to be tailorable to future missions, whatever the U.S. Navy may find it needs.
 Beyond today's planned missions, the General Dynamics LCS has the capacity and flexibility to support new Joint Operational Concepts.
 Joint seabasing will become a critical element of the national defense strategy.
 Due to the growth margin of the General Dynamics LCS, the ship could provide larger, new joint combat mission packages and serve as a high-speed transport and maneuver platform.
 In a single lift, the General Dynamics LCS can carry multiple Strykers, armored Humvees, and their associated troops at speeds in excess of 40 knots.
 The General Dynamics LCS Solution has the cargo space and weight capacity to hold mission systems of today and tomorrow to provide maximum flexibility for the U.S. Navy's future warfighting needs.